paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

   <img width="500" src="images/rev-rev-vox.gif">
 </p>

-<span style="font-variant:small-caps;">Last updated: 02 October 2023</span>
+<span style="font-variant:small-caps;">Last updated: 02 October 2022</span>

-This page outlines the technical workflow for audio digitising of cassette and reel-to-reel tapes for the PARADISEC unit based at the Australian National University.
+This page outlines the technical workflow for digitising cassette and reel-to-reel tapes for the PARADISEC.
 This workflow can be modified to accommodate other organisations in their specific digitising goals.

-## About the equipment
+## Current configuration of the equipment

 ### Computer workstation